The top 10 popstars who have wowed audiences in West End musicals

 Popstars in musical theatre

-Returning to the West End, Lucie Jones’ stage credits include Rent, The Wedding Singer, Legally Blonde and We Will Rock You.
-However, Jones was a finalist on the 2009 series of The X Factor, later competing for the United Kingdom at the 2017 Eurovision Song Content.
+Returning to the West End to star as Jenna in Waitress, Lucie Jones’ stage credits include Rent, The Wedding Singer, Legally Blonde and We Will Rock You.
+However, Jones was a finalist on the 2009 series of The X Factor, later competing for the United Kingdom at the 2017 Eurovision Song Contest.

 Taking on the lead role in the 2012 arena tour of Jesus Christ Superstar, Mel C entertained audiences across the country with her portrayal of Mary Magdalene.
 Best known as “Sporty Spice”, the popstar’s first foray into musical theatre came in 2009, playing Mrs Johnstone in Blood Brothers and receiving an Olivier nomination.
 However, her performance in Jesus Christ Superstar has been highly commended.